Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

+Legal industry cost-per-clicks began the 12‑month window well above the global market and drifted steadily lower into mid‑2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Legal in Singapore compared to the global benchmark.
+This analysis explores ad performance trends for Legal in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs

 Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on their Facebook ad.
 In the Legal industry, Facebook ad costs can be influenced by seasonal trends and market competition.
-For campaigns targeting Singapore, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 We use the median CTR because the underlying distribution of click-through rates is highly skewed, with a small share of campaigns achieving extremely high CTRs.
 These outliers can inflate a simple average, making it less representative of what most advertisers actually experience.
 By using the median—which sits at the midpoint of all campaigns—we provide a more rigorous and realistic benchmark that reflects the true underlying data model and helps you set attainable performance expectations.